rpcpool/solana-rpc-ansible/README.md

 /solana/ledger - a 2 TB NVME drive to hold ledger
 ```

 Software Requirements
 ------------

  * Ansible >= 2.7 (tested primarily on Ansible 2.8)
  * Ubuntu 18.04+ on the target deployment machine

+This role assumes some familiarity with the Solana validator software deployment process.

 Role Variables
 --------------